Who are the favourites for Euro 2020? Here are the latest odds ahead of the tournament

 Who are the bookies favourites for Euro 2020?

-Didier Deschamps France are the slight favourites ahead of Gareth Southgate's England according to the bookies, with the bookies placing them both at 9/2 favourites to take home the European Championship trophy, with England at 5/1.
+Didier Deschamps France are still favourites despite their shock 1-1 draw with Hungary according to the bookies, with the bookies placing them both at 7/2 favourites to take home the European Championship trophy, though England, previously joint favourites, have falling to fifth favourites, with odds dropping to 7/1 from 5/1.

-With superstars like Kylian Mbappe and Paul Pogba likely to feature for the French team this year, they tipped to add to their World Cup trimuph.
+Germany and Italy are both second favourites, coming in at 6/1, with top seeds Belgium priced at 13/2.

-Belgium, the No one ranked side in the FIFA world rankings, are third favourites with odds of 11/2, Robert Page’s Wales come in at 150/1.
+Robert Page’s Wales, who have already qualified for the knockout stages, come in at 100/1.

 Euro 2020 Fantasy Football: 5 players every dream team should have, best bargains, top tips and how to play